marl0nx/EliteScraper/README.md

       This Project started as a hobby and will always be a hobby of mine.
       I needed proxies for another project so I made my own proxy scraper because every scraper I tried wasn't good enough.
       I will continue the project as long as possible.
 If you have any wishes just open an issue here on Github.
-      I will take a look at it and maybe i will add the feature in the future.
+      I will take a look at it and maybe I will add the feature in the future.
-      Also if you like my work i would be greatful if you star this project <3 Have a nice day my friend!
+      Also if you like my work I would be greatful if you star this project <3 Have a nice day my friend!